MikkelBirkeholm/MikkelBirkeholm/README.md

-Hi 👋 My name is Mikkel.
+Hi 👋
 ========================

-Frontend developer.
+React & Next developer
 -------------------

 My main area of competence is React frontends, but I also do full stack Next.js apps.